michaelaa9578/sep11-freedom-project/tool/learning-log.md

 * I still struggle to fully understand the methods used despite having learned their basic functions.
 For example, I'll have to further research the code to comprehend what `Math.PI` and `Math.cos` is.

-* A lot of the code also consists of downloading Babylon meshes which means that I have to learn to execute that particular action in order to expose detailed animation in my medical simulation.
+* A lot of the code also consists of downloading Babylon meshes which means that I have to learn to execute that particular action to expose detailed animation in my medical simulation.
 But I'd consider this a beyond MVP feature.

 ##### Questions you still have